Information for Students

 Yes.
 All interviews and hearings will be conducted and treated as confidential.
 Only those who are involved in managing the process will have access to this information.
 However, if a finding of misconduct is made, and a sanction imposed, then other staff may need to know of the outcome in order to implement it (for example, staff in your School).
 This information is high level only and details will not be provided.

 In some circumstances, the University also has a legal duty to notify law enforcement agencies or government agencies (such as the Healthcare Complaints Commission) about misconduct.

 Will there be a record on my student file?

-If the misconduct involves a criminal offense and the police charge me, will the University still process with a misconduct hearing?
+If the misconduct involves a criminal offence and the police charge me, will the University still proceed with a misconduct hearing?